Track Insider Transactions

 Is There a Way to Track Insider Transactions

-Here’s a quick tutorial on how to set up an RSS feed for your company’s insider transactions.
+Here’s a quick tutorial on how to set up an RSS feed for your company’s insider transactions and track insider transactions.

 This is something that is extremely quick and easy to set up.
 Once you get an idea of how this works, you’ll be able to fiddle around with it to search for other specific forms filed to the SEC.

 Whenever a company files their form to the SEC, there is a certain format that must be followed.
 For example, you can’t just write an annual report and then email it to the SEC.

 Each form much comply and contain certain information.
 That’s where header fields come in.
 Don’t worry if you don’t know what they are.
 You just have to know the basics of how to read it.

 Below the text between the “< >” is what you call the header field.
 As you can see below, there are several and you can use each one in your search.
 Think of it as a filter in your search.

 Public Document Count

 You could use “COMPANY-NAME” to search for a specific company only or include “TYPE” and you can search a specific type of form for a company.
 This is exactly what I will show you to collect insider transaction filings for a single company.